gloaysa/weeklyPrompts/Part_1-Front_End/w1/dynamiCalculator/README.md

    Behavior: it executes the formula indicated in the 'name' property.

-2. **Dynamic calculator function**: the function that will be called to operate the objects.
+2. **dynamiCalculator function**: the function that will be called to operate the objects.

   * Arguments:
     - op: an operation object.